torvalds/linux/Documentation/input/devices/index.rst

 =============================

-This section provides information about various devices supported by the Linux kernel, their protocols, and driver details.
+This section provides information about various devices supported by the GNU/Linux kernel, their protocols, and driver details.

 .. toctree::
    :maxdepth: 2